This workshop is designed to explore in detail how instructors can capture, investigate, and learn from their teaching and course design journeys.

-- Discussing how these experiences can be reflected upon as evidence of your teaching development in various formats (teaching dossiers, course design portfolios, etc.)
+- Detailing how these experiences can be reflected upon as evidence of your teaching development in various formats (teaching dossiers, course design portfolios, etc.)

 - Discovering opportunities to research the efficacy of the teaching and learning approaches you've put into action in your course(s)

 Rooting our discussion in Terence Day's (2015) “Academic Continuity: Staying True to Teaching Values and Objectives in the Face of Course Interruptions", we will spend time considering the best means by which to capture and acknowledge the work instructors have done this year, and look towards opportunities to evaluate the efficacy of this work through teaching and learning research practices.
-Participants will develop potential outputs to learn from their remote teaching experiences, and work towards the early stages of identifying a research project.
+Participants will develop potential outputs to learn from their remote teaching experiences.

 Day, T. (2015).
 Academic continuity: Staying true to teaching values and objectives in the face of course interruptions.
 Teaching and Learning Inquiry, 3(1), 75-89.